mrhaffner/snow-data-scraper/README.md

-A web scraper for collecting snowfall data from several ski resorts using Beutiful Soup.
+A web scraper for collecting snowfall data from several ski resorts using Beuatiful Soup.